TariqAHassan/S4Torch/README.md

 Notes:

-  * the `speechcommands10` dataset uses a subset of 10 speech commands, as in the [original implementation](https://github.com/HazyResearch/state-spaces#speech-commands) of S4.
+  * the `speech_commands10` dataset uses a subset of 10 speech commands, as in the [original implementation](https://github.com/HazyResearch/state-spaces#speech-commands) of S4.
-    If you would like to train against all speech commands, the `speechcommands` dataset can be used instead.
+    If you would like to train against all speech commands, the `speech_commands` dataset can be used instead.
   * Batch normalization appears to work best with a "post" normalization strategy, whereas a "pre" normalization strategy appears to work best with layer normalization.